 Talking to Your Children About Divorce

-A Rockville, MD family law lawyer knows that divorce is often hardest on the children, and that is often true.
-Divorce is difficult for any child to go through and while many people think it is only younger children that suffer, that is not the case.
-Parents may think there is nothing they can do to make the process any easier, but that is also untrue.
+Divorce is often hardest on the children.
+Divorce is difficult for any child to go through, and while many people think it is only younger children that suffer, that is not the case.
+Parents may believe there is nothing they can do to make the process any easier, but that is also untrue.
 If you are going through a divorce, the following steps may help make the process easier for the kids.

 Keep Your Regular Routine

 When going through a divorce, you will have many deviations from your regular routine.
 You may have to meet with your attorney and attend settlement conferences as well as court appearances.
-Even with all of this going on, it is important to try and keep your schedule as normal as possible.
-If your children have extracurricular activities, make sure you continue to ensure they attend them, and that you do, as well.
-Also make sure you keep the routine the same as home, even if that is something as simple as sitting down together for dinner every night.
+Even with all of this going on, it is essential to keep your schedule as normal as possible.
+If your children have extracurricular activities, make sure you continue to ensure they attend them and that you do, as well.
+Make sure you keep the routine the same as home, even if it’s something as simple as sitting down together for dinner every night.

 Create a Co-Parenting Plan

 It is not uncommon for one parent to move out of the family home before the divorce process even starts, or at some point during the proceedings.
-In these cases, it is important to try and establish a child custody and parenting plan with your spouse.
+In these cases, it is essential to establish child custody and parenting plan with your spouse.
 It can reduce the stress on children if they know they will continue to spend time with both parents during and after the divorce.
 Agreeing to a parenting plan can also make it easier to resolve this issue during the divorce.
-Your family law lawyer in Rockville, MD can help you come up with a fair temporary plan, as well as file the temporary order with the court, if necessary.
+Your family law lawyer can help you come up with a fair, temporary plan, as well as file the temporary order with the court, if necessary.

 Do Not Bring Drama into the Home

-A Rockville, MD family law lawyer understands divorce will be one of the most stressful events in your life, and it is not unusual for you to feel angry, sad, and frustrated.
-While you cannot put these emotions away when you walk into your home, it is important to shield your children from them as much as possible.
-Although it is sometimes healthy for your children to see that you experience these emotions and that you work through them in a healthy manner, you certainly do not want them to take over every interaction with your children.
+A Rockville, MD family law lawyer, understands divorce will be one of the most stressful events in your life, and it is not unusual for you to feel angry, sad, and frustrated.
+While you cannot put these emotions away when you walk into your home, it is crucial to shield your children from them as much as possible.
+Although it is sometimes healthy for your children to see that you experience these emotions and that you healthily work through them, you certainly do not want them to take over every interaction with your children.

 Talk to Your Children

-Your children are going to have questions about the divorce, or they may simply want to talk to you about the emotions they are feeling.
-It is important that you sit down with them and answer any question they have and listen to the emotions they are trying to work through.
-Also make sure that you do not only talk with your children when you first tell them about the divorce, but throughout the process, and afterward, too.
+Your children will have questions about the divorce, or they may simply want to talk to you about the emotions they are feeling.
+You must sit down with them and answer any question they have and listen to the feelings they are trying to work through.
+Also, make sure that you do not only talk with your children when you first tell them about the divorce, but throughout the process and afterward, too.